Dmytro Hnap: Biography

 In 2014, he and other journalists collaborated to preserve documents found at the Mezhyhirya Residence after President Viktor Yanukovych fled Ukraine.
-Gnap won the main award at the 2015 Mezhyhirya Festival for his investigative work.
+Hnap won the main award at the 2015 Mezhyhirya Festival for his investigative work.

 In April 2016, a libel lawsuit was filed against him by Oleksandr Korniyets, one of the Ukrainian top prosecutors dubbed the "diamond prosecutors", previously suspected of taking bribes in what has been described as a witch hunt against many Hromadske journalists launched by Petro Poroshenko's supporters.